-When that information is submitted to an external AI model to generate a financial plan, assess suitability, draft a client communication, or optimize a portfolio — it is processed in plaintext on the provider's infrastructure, logged in the provider's systems, under terms that were not written for your fiduciary obligations.
-The provider has ongoing technical access to your clients' most sensitive information by design.
-Every day.
-In every API call.
+When that information is submitted to an external AI model to generate a financial plan, assess suitability, draft a client communication, or optimize a portfolio — it is processed in plaintext on the provider's infrastructure, logged in the provider's systems, under terms that were not written for the firm's fiduciary obligations.

 When a sophisticated client asks — and they are beginning to ask — what AI systems processed their information, who had access to it, and how it was protected, what is the answer?